msanoop/msanoop/README.md

 - 👋 Hi, I’m @msanoop
 - 👀 I’m interested in software testing
-- 🌱 I’m currently learning phyton
+- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...